nautim/nautim.github.io/_projects/inovedu.md

 ## About this Project

-For three years, I was a researcher at the [Laboratory for Educational Innovation Research (Moscow)](https://ioe.hse.ru/en/innovations/).
-During this time, I was analysing the educational ecosystem of innovations in Russia and
+For three years, I worked as a researcher at the [Laboratory for Educational Innovation Research (Moscow)](https://ioe.hse.ru/en/innovations/).
+During this period, I analysed the educational innovation ecosystem in Russia and the digitalisation of educational systems in South Korea, Singapore, Estonia, Germany, and Hungary.
+Additionally, I contributed to the development of multiple surveys focused on educational innovations, conducted over 20 research interviews, and participated in the organisation of a [Competition of innovations in education](https://kivo.hse.ru/en).

 ## Collaborators

-Petra Kralj Novak
-Alessandro Galeazzi
-Florian Weiler
-Carola Klöck
-Carson Maconga
+Diana Koroleva
+Anastasia Andreeva
+Tatiana Khavenson

 ## Publications